Statsomat/CFA/README.md

 # Example Usage
-The dataset HolzingerSwineford1939.csv extracted from the R package `lavaan` is contained in the repository and can bes used as an example.
+The dataset HolzingerSwineford1939.csv extracted from the R package `lavaan` is contained in the repository and can be used as an example.
 Select only the variables `x1-x9` for a CFA.
 Type this model into the *Type Your Model* text area block, generate the report and finally download the report.
 ```
 visual =~ x1 + x2 + x3
 textual =~ x4 + x5 + x6